 Note: This tutorial is aimed at experienced Tableau users as it requires familiarity with the solution and also with creating custom metrics in Tableau.

 My company has run a couple of campaigns on our website, on social media and on search.
-As an analyst, I would like to bring Adobe Analytics, Facebook Ads, Google Adwords and Bing Ads data into Tableau to create campaign performance dashboards for my management team.
+As an analyst, I would like to bring Adobe Analytics, Facebook Ads, Google Ads, and Bing Ads data into Tableau to create campaign performance dashboards for my management team.

-I will show you how Cognetik Cloud Connector works with four data blocks and four data sources, with dimensions and measures changing per data source, while creating calculated metrics into Tableau.
+I will show you how Cognetik Cloud Connector works with four data blocks and four data sources, with dimensions and measures changing per data source, while creating calculated metrics in Tableau.
 The common element, in this case, is the campaign name.